Cairi-S/Welcome-Foolish-Mortals/README.md

 Reported bugs/glitches included:

 Mobile phones: audio - a lag is sometimes apparent, I believe this is more prominent on Apple devices.
-Noone reported that this negatively affected their gameplay experience however in future I would like to investigate this and implement a fix.
+Noone reported that this negatively affected their gameplay experience.
 Initial searches suggest that using a library such as Howler.js may help.

-Highscore modal: 'x' button - Not closing the modal.
-Class checked and renamed to enable responsiveness.
+Highscore modal: 'x' button not closing the modal.
+Functionality removed due to clear 'Play again' link.

+Please see the 'Bugs' section for full information and solutions.

 ### Bugs ###